abraham-ai/eden/README.md

 > * `max_gpu_load`: specifies the maximum amount of GPU load, over which `eden` would deny requests.
 > * `max_gpu_mem`: specifies the maximum amount of GPU memory that should be allocated, over which `eden` would deny requests.

 `run()` is supposed to be the function that runs every time someone wants to use this pipeline to generate art.
-For now it supports any number of text and images, and numbers as inputs.
+For now it supports text, images, and numbers as inputs.

 ```python
 my_args = {